JADES Imaging of GN-z11: Revealing the Morphology and Environment of a Luminous Galaxy 430 Myr After the Big Bang: Morphological Results

 We also do analysis on the mosaics.
 For this, we need an estimate of the PSF after image combination.
 We build the empirical PSF (ePSF) from bright stars in the NIRCam mosaic with the {\tt Photutils} package \citep{bradley22}.
-We first select bright stars from the public CANDELS catalog in the GOODS-N field \citep{barro19}.
-Through visual inspection, we end up with 10 and 9 unsaturated stars that have the highest SNR in the SW and LW mosaic, respectively.
+We first select bright stars from the public CANDELS catalog in the GOODS-N field \citep{barro19}, restricting to those with $\mathrm{CLASS\_STAR} > 0.75$ and $\mathrm{FLAGS} = 0$.
+Through visual inspection, we end up with 10 and 9 unsaturated stars that have the highest SNR in the individual SW (F090W, F115W, F150W, and F200W) and LW (F277W, F335M, F356W, F410M, and F444W) mosaics, respectively.
+The HST H-band magnitudes for these stars range from 19.2 to 22.4 AB mag.
 We use the {\tt EPSFBuilder} module in {\tt Photutils} to model ePSF from the stars, which follows the prescription of \cite{anderson00} and \cite{anderson16}.
 As expected, the resulting ePSF is mildly broader (see Figure \ref{fig:sbprofile}) than the WebbPSF, which is oversampled and un-mosaicked.
-We then fit both single S\'{e}rsic and point source models to the combined mosaicked data using Lenstronomy \citep{birrer18}.
-Lenstronomy is a configurable python-based code that produces consistent results as the commonly-used GALFIT fitting software \citep[e.g.,][]{kawinwanichakij21}.
+We then fit both single S\'{e}rsic and point source models to the combined mosaicked data using ProFit \citep{robotham17} and Lenstronomy \citep{birrer18}.
+Both ProFit and Lenstronomy are configurable codes that produces consistent results as the commonly-used GALFIT fitting software \citep[e.g.,][]{kawinwanichakij21, robertson23_morph}.